stargazer33/remote4me.com/community-v4.md

 layout: page
 title: Community
 undertagline: "Where remote workers and distributed companies share ideas.
-It is an online community for sharing and discovering great ideas about remote work, having debates, and making friends.<br/>
+It is an online community for sharing and discovering great ideas about remote work, having debates, and making friends.
 <ul>
 <li>Remote workers can share their experience.</li>
 <li>Remote (or distributed) companies can tell their stories.</li>